kingsleyh/rappa/README.md

 This packages your application.
 You need a rap.yml in the root of your project and must be executed from one level up from your application e.g.

-     rappa package -i path/to/your/app -o path/to/destination
+     rappa package -i path/to/your/app -o path/to/destination -e 'file1,folder1'

 The -i is for input directory and the -o is for output directory e.g.

      rappa package -i ./myapp -o .

+The -e is to specify files and folders to exclude from the package and it's optional

 Will produce a myapp.rap in the current directory.
 The name of the folder of your application is what will be used in the rap archive.